platformsh/platformsh-docs/overview/services.md

 The configuration of the router service happens through the special [.platform/routes.yaml](../../user_guide/reference/routes-yaml.html) file

-## PHP service
+## Application/PHP service

+This is where your application code lives and runs.
 Platform.sh can run multiple applications in the same project, as such each application is considered to be a service by itself (which you can route to in the `.platform/routes.yaml`) and which you can reference as a relationship from another application in its `.platform.app.yaml`.

 We currently upport PHP 5.4, PHP 5.5, PHP 5.6, the APC and ZO+ opcode caches, and all major PHP extensions, rewriting, and mapping.
 Also, you can have a custom PHP.INI file.

+> **note*
+> The file system on the application service turns Read-Only after deployment
+> except for the mounts you specifically set as Read/Write in `.platform.app.yaml`.

 ## MariaDB (Database service)